Arial-Z/Romaji-Renamer/README.md

     - file: config/animes/animes-mal.yml
 ```
 ### and you're done
-Run the script in the script folder with ./animes-renamer.sh
+Run the script in the script folder with ./animes-renamer.sh<br/>
 You can also add it to cron and make it run before PMM (be carreful it take a little time to run due to Jikan API limit)

 ### override-ID-animes.csv
-some animes won't be matched and the metadata will be missing, you can see the error in the log
+some animes won't be matched and the metadata will be missing, you can see the error in the log<br/>
-to fix this you need to edit this file : override-ID-animes.csv
+to fix this you need to edit this file : override-ID-animes.csv<br/>
 it look like this
 ```
 TVDB-ID|MAL-ID|MAL-TITLE